Greater Stability with Implant-supported Dentures

 A majority of patients who are missing teeth can be candidates for implant-supported dentures.
 This type of restoration can also be a good option following full mouth extraction, though Dr. Goodman will always try to save your damaged teeth whenever possible.

 Your jawbone health is one of the most important considerations when it comes to candidacy for implants.
 For the titanium posts to have a solid foundation, you must have a sufficient amount of dense bone volume.
 Unfortunately, bone recession often follows tooth loss because the jawbone stops receiving stimulation from the roots of the teeth.
-However, a bone grafting or sinus lift procedure can often restore lost tissue and create a suitable foundation for implants.

 Your Restorative Options